michaljirman/fmidevice/README.md

 # fmidevice

-FMIDEVICE locates all iDevices associated with an Apple ID and registered on the iCloud services.
+A command line program and library which locates all iDevices associated with an Apple ID registered on the iCloud services.

 By default, a web client is used to access location data.
 A user is notified via email same way as he would be in the case of accessing an iCloud services through a web browser.
 Additionally, the 2FA (Two Factor Authentication) is triggered on devices associated with an Apple ID.